trambi/FantasyFootball/README.md

-FantasyFootballTournamentWS
+FantasyFootballTournament
 ===========================

+Symfony2 Bundles
-Symfony2 Bundle for create a json web service for a fantasy football tournament
+TournamentCoreBundle for create a json web service for a fantasy football tournament TournamentAdminBundle for administrate fantast football tournament (not yet implemented)